This post compares the observation decks in NYC to help you choose which one is best for you.

 Read our post to determine whether a pass is right for you.

-One of the best things about Top of the Rock is that you can enjoy a view of the Empire State Building set against the Manhattan skyline.
+One of the best things about Top of the Rock is that you get an unobstructed view of the Empire State Building.

-You also have a relatively unobstructed view of Central Park, a view not available with the other decks.
+You also have a relatively unobstructed view of Central Park, a view not available from the other decks.

-The central location of Rockefeller Center makes it the perfect spot to get a good view of several notable landmarks.
+The central location of 30 Rockefeller Plaza makes it the perfect spot to get a good view of several notable landmarks.

 In addition to the view, there are also a lot of different exhibits and attractions on display at Top of the Rock.